 When my first serious boyfriend broke up with me the summer after I graduated high school, I was thoroughly and completely devastated.
 I made it my prerogative to fully experience the anguish of my first heartbreak by locking myself in my room, pouring over old photos, and writing tear-soaked love poems.
 I might have stayed in that room forever (or at least until the weekend) had one of my closest friends not shown up with just the thing for a broken heart – blank CDs.

-Now I don’t think CDs are so far in our past that I have to explain them to anyone, do I?
-Google it if you must and while you’re at it look up audio cassette tapes which are, in my opinion, the most classic break up mix medium.
-Anyway, we headed up to my attic to my clunky family PC and burned one of the greatest mixes of all time named ‘Eleanor and Jamie’s Sad Mix’.
+Now, CDs aren’t so far in our past that I have to explain them to anyone, do I?
+Google it if you must, and while you’re at it, look up audio cassette tapes, which are, in my opinion, the most classic break-up mix medium.
+Anyway, we headed up to my attic, to my clunky family PC, and burned one of the greatest mixes of all time – ‘Eleanor and Jamie’s Sad Mix.’
 I was good with titles even then.

 This CD stayed with me through several subsequent heartbreaks until it grew too smudged and scratched to play even a single song all the way through.
-You might have thought that as I moved into my 20s the songs would start to feel a little dated, perhaps a little out of context, but no, they always did the trick.
-In fact, I thought they really grew better with age.
+You might have thought that as I moved into my 20s, the songs would start to feel a little dated, perhaps a bit out of context, but no, they always did the trick.

-Since my first superficial heartbreak, I’ve unfortunately learned how much deeper the pain of true loss can cut.
-Fortunately, I’ve become far more proficient at coping with hardship than I was at the age of 17 (okay, okay – most of the time), but the one thing that has never changed is that when I feel down I always go back to my sad mix
+Since my first superficial heartbreak, I’ve unfortunately learned how much deeper the pain of true loss cuts.
+Fortunately, I’ve become far more proficient at coping with hardship than I was at the age of 17 (okay, okay – most of the time), but the one thing that’s never changed is that when I feel down, I always go back to my sad mix tapes and playlists.

-Doesn’t it seem like listening to sad songs when you’re sad would make you even sadder?
 Well, I suppose, but only if you look at sadness as a purely and objectively negative experience which…it isn’t.
-Sadness, in general, is actually far more complex and, depending on the situation, is often linked with pleasant experiences like nostalgia, relief, calm, and awe.
+Sadness, in general, is actually far more complex.
+Depending on the situation, sadness can actually be linked with pleasant experiences.

 One final study, identified three different types of sadness experiences based on participant responses: